-[W]e are proud to announce the six finalists for the 2015 JustJobs Scholarship award, which include engineers, educators, business professionals and dietitians.
+[W]e are proud to announce the seven finalists for the 2016 JustJobs Scholarship award, which include a future speech-language pathologist, game designer, neuroscientist, film director, political economist and engineer.
 We received thousands of exceptional applications, but we feel that these candidates showed the best combination of passion, integrity, and dedication to their chosen fields of study.

 Now we need your help in choosing the one scholarship award winner!
 The final selection process will involve three different factors:

 - outside voting (Facebook ‘Like’ and other social media options on the left side of the essays)

 - the JustJobs Scholarship committee’s scoring of the student’s application and essay

 The one winner will be announced on Friday, July 15th.
 Please help us with our selection by voting for your favorite essay (Facebook ‘Like’ and other social media sharing options on the left side of the essays) and by leaving comments or clicking the ‘star’ icon above the comments section.

 In the Ancient Egyptian text, Maxims of Ptahhotep, speech is cited as being so powerful that it is “mightier than all fighting.”
 In this case, I am not referring to speech as a weapon in a literal sense.
 Instead, my desire to study speech-language pathology is driven by my belief that all individuals should have the opportunity to utilize speech to provide them with a sense of self-agency and to preserve their native language as an essential part of their culture

 Preston Lingle, Games and Game Design